Clint Eastwood: 1963–1969: spaghetti Westerns and stardom

 Before Hang 'Em High's release, Eastwood had already begun working on Coogan's Bluff (1968), about an Arizona deputy sheriff tracking a wanted psychopathic criminal (Don Stroud) through New York City.
 He was reunited with Universal Studios for it after receiving an offer of $1 million – more than double his previous salary.
 Jennings Lang arranged for Eastwood to meet Don Siegel, a Universal contract director who later became Eastwood's close friend, forming a partnership that would last more than ten years and produce five films.
 Shooting began in November 1967, before the script had been finalized.
 The film was controversial for its portrayal of violence.
 Coogan's Bluff also became the first collaboration with Argentine composer Lalo Schifrin, who scored several Eastwood films in the 1970s and 1980s, including the Dirty Harry films.

-Eastwood was paid $750,000 for the war epic Where Eagles Dare (1968), about a World War II squad parachuting into a Gestapo stronghold in the alpine mountains.
+Eastwood was paid $750,000 for the war epic Where Eagles Dare (1968), about a World War II squad parachuting into a Gestapo stronghold in the Alps.
 Richard Burton played the squad's commander, with Eastwood as his right-hand man.
 Eastwood was also cast as Two-Face in the Batman television show, but the series was canceled before filming began.

-Eastwood then branched out to star in the only musical of his career, Paint Your Wagon (1969).
+Eastwood then branched out to co-star in a musical, Paint Your Wagon (1969).
 Eastwood and Lee Marvin play gold miners who buy a Mormon settler's less favored wife (Jean Seberg) at an auction.
 Bad weather and delays plagued the production, and the film's budget eventually exceeded $20 million, which was high for the time.
 The film was not a critical or commercial success, but was nominated for a Golden Globe Award for Best Motion Picture – Musical or Comedy.